CoenWarmer/kibana-review-tool/README.md

 - run yarn kbn bootstrap
 - start es + kibana
 - optionally load test data / fixtures
-- understand the code
+- understand the code <-- only now do we start reviewing, the steps prior are just ceremony
 - understand the intended behavior
 - judge the code in terms of coding standards
 - judge the code in context of the product
 - judge if the code covers both happy and unhappy paths

-This, especially the getting started parts, is slow an unwieldy.
+This, especially the getting started parts, take effort and are slow (bootstrapping can take a while).

-The speed of bootstrapping / starting Kibana we can't fix easily, but we can improve our tooling.
+The speed of bootstrapping / starting Kibana we can't fix easily, but we can improve our tooling to make things easier.

 This is where this extension comes in.